Angel Falls

 The falls are along a fork of the Río Kerepacupai Merú which flows into the Churún River, a tributary of the Carrao River, itself a tributary of the Orinoco River.

+With regard to overall height, a revisited validation of waterfall measurements is not available, and there is still uncertainty whether Angel Falls or South Africa's Tugela Falls is the tallest (both measurements were taken at considerable distance from the two waterfalls).

 History

 Etymology

-The waterfall has been known as Angel Falls since the mid-20th century; they are named after Jimmie Angel, a U.S. aviator, who was the first person to fly over the falls.
+The waterfall has been known as Angel Falls since the mid-20th century; they are named after Jimmie Angel, a U.S aviator, who was the first person to fly over the falls.
 Angel's ashes were scattered over the falls on 2 July 1960.

 The common Spanish name Salto Ángel derives from his surname.
 In 2009, President Hugo Chávez announced his intention to change the name to the purported original indigenous Pemon term ("Kerepakupai-Merú", meaning "waterfall of the deepest place"), on the grounds that the nation's most famous landmark should bear an indigenous name.
-Explaining the name change, Chávez was reported to have said, "This is ours, long before Angel ever arrived there ... this is indigenous land."
-However, he later said that he would not decree the change of name, but was only defending the use of Kerepakupai Vená.
+Explaining the name change, Chávez reportedly said, "This is ours, long before Angel ever arrived there... this is indigenous land."
+However he later said that he would not decree the change of name, but was only defending the use of Kerepakupai Vená.

 Exploration

-Sir Walter Raleigh, in his expedition to find the fabled city of El Dorado, described what was possibly a tepui (table top mountain), and he is said to have been the first European to view Angel Falls, although these claims are considered far-fetched.
-Some historians state that the first European to visit the waterfall was Fernando de Berrío, a Spanish explorer and governor from the 16th and 17th centuries.
-Other sources state that the first Westerner to see the waterfall was the Spanish explorer Fèlix Cardona in 1927.
+During his expedition to find the fabled city of El Dorado, Walter Raleigh described what was possibly a tepui (table top mountain), and he is said to have been the first European to view Angel Falls, although these claims are considered far-fetched.
+Some historians say that the first European to visit the waterfall was Fernando de Berrío, a Spanish explorer and governor from the 16th and 17th centuries.
+Other sources claim that the first Westerner to see the waterfall was the Spanish explorer Fèlix Cardona in 1927.

 They were not known to the outside world until American aviator Jimmie Angel, following directions given by Cardona, flew over them on 16 November 1933 on a flight while he was searching for a valuable ore bed.

 Returning on 9 October 1937, Angel tried to land his Flamingo monoplane El Río Caroní atop Auyán-tepui, but the plane was damaged when the wheels sank into the marshy ground.
 Angel and his three companions, including his wife Marie, were forced to descend the tepui on foot.
 It took them 11 days to make their way back to civilization by the gradually sloping back side, but news of their adventure spread and the waterfall was named Angel Falls in his honor.
 The name of the waterfall—"Salto del Ángel"—was first published on a Venezuelan government map in December 1939.

 Angel's plane remained on top of the tepui for 33 years before being lifted out by helicopter.
-It was restored at the Aviation Museum in Maracay and now sits outdoors on the front of the airport at Ciudad Bolívar.
+It was restored at the Aviation Museum in Maracay, Venezuela and now sits outdoors on the front of the airport at Ciudad Bolívar in Venezuela.